sul-dlss-deprecated/geohydra/README.md

 These utilities assume a few things:

-* /var/geomdtk/current is the core root folder for data/metadata
+* `/var/geohydra/current` is the core root folder for data/metadata
-* upload holds data to be processed
+* `upload` holds data to be processed
-* upload/druid holds data and metadata in the druid workspace structure
+* `upload/druid` holds data and metadata in the druid workspace structure

 Data Wrangling
 ==============

 The file system structure will initially look like this (see [Consul page](https://consul.stanford.edu/x/C5xSC) for a description.).
-The options.json contain meta-metadata about the package:
+The `geoOptions.json` contain meta-metadata about the package:

     {
       "druid"        : "zz943vx1492",
       "geometryType" : "Point"
     }

-Note that you can use scripts/build.rb to help build out a druid/ folder with data for upload if you don't already have the below structure ready.
+Note that you can use `scripts/build.rb` to help build out a `druid/` folder with data for upload if you don't already have the below structure ready.

     zv925hd6723/
       metadata/
       content/
       temp/
+        geoOptions.json
         OGWELLS.dbf
         OGWELLS.prj
         OGWELLS.sbn